Chayan199916/bsc-final-year-project/README.md

 # bsc-final-year-project
-Prediction of Air quality parameters(PM10, NO2, SO2) in kolkata using machine learning algorithms.
+Prediction of Air quality parameters(PM10, NO2, SO2) and AQI value in kolkata using machine learning algorithms.

+This is a team project(3 members) of our final semester.